telerik/ajax-docs/deployment/using-the-global-assembly-cache.md

 * [MSDN: How to Uninstall an Assembly from the GAC](http://msdn.microsoft.com/en-us/library/aa559881.aspx)

-The [Telerik UI for ASP.NET AJAX assemblies]({%slug introduction/installation/included-assemblies%}) are standard .NET assemblies, so all generic rules apply to them as well.
+The [Telerik® UI for ASP.NET Ajax assemblies]({%slug introduction/installation/included-assemblies%}) are standard .NET assemblies, so all generic rules apply to them as well.

 What we advise is that you **keep the Telerik.Web.Design.dll assembly in the GAC on your development machine (it is not needed in production)**(our installation wizard will put it there) in order to have access to the design-time mode of the controls, and **reference the other assemblies (Telerik.Web.UI.dll and Telerik.Web.UI.Skins.dll) from the BIN folder**.